-Records produced before the date of privatisation are classed as public records under the Public Records Acts, 1958 and 1967.
-BT Archives undertakes the company's statutory responsibilities under these acts to preserve and make available public records to members of the public after 30 years, and for purpose has been appointed an "official place of deposit for public records" by the Lord Chancellor.
+Records produced before the date of privatisation are public records under the Public Records Acts, 1958 and 1967.
+We undertake the company's statutory responsibilities under these acts to preserve and make available BT’s archives to members of the public after 20 years.
+BT Archives has been appointed an "official place of deposit for public records" for this purpose by the Lord Chancellor.
 BT Archives is also approved by The National Archives National Advisory Services as meeting their standard for archives repositories.

-BT Archives also acts as the corporate memory for the BT Group of companies; vital historical information is preserved and made available where appropriate to aid BT's performance, raise the company profile and support BT as one of the world's leading providers of telecommunications services.
+We also act as the corporate memory for the BT group of companies; vital historical information is preserved and made available where appropriate to aid BT's performance, raise the company profile and support BT as one of the world's leading communications services providers.